yy502/rpi-central-heating-controller/README.md

 #### Settings ####

-CH and HW pins are using WiringPi index; DHT sensor pin is using BCM index.
+- CH and HW pins use WiringPi index.
+- Local DHT sensor pin uses BCM index.
+- Remote sensor is a URL for reading data.

 #### Cron Jobs ####